juliorodrigues07/computational_modeling/README.md

 # Execution

-The instructions for running each script are as it follows.
+You can alter the ODEs solver methods (_euler_ or _runge-kutta_) and several parameters (initial population, rates, timestep...) directly in the source code before running.
+The instructions for simulating each model are as it follows:

-## Chemical Reactions Model
+- Chemical Reactions Model:

-- Euler's Method:

-      python3 chemical_euler.py
+      python3 chemical_reactions.py

-- Runge-Kutta's Method:
+- Lotka-Volterra Model:

+      python3 lotka_volterra.py

+- Species Competition Model:

-      python3 chemical_rk4.py
+      python3 species_competition.py